junecastillote/Ms365UsageReport/README.md

 ### Files List

-- Get-Ms365UsageReport.ps1- - this is the main script file.
+- `Get-Ms365UsageReport.ps1` - this is the main script file.
-- config_template.json- - this is the configuration file template.
+- `config_template.json` - this is the configuration file template.
-- LICENSE- - the license document for this repository.
+- `LICENSE` - the license document for this repository.
-- README.md- - this document that you are reading right now.
+- `README.md` - this document that you are reading right now.
-- .gitattributes- and .gitignore- - ignore these files, they don't affect the script.
+- `.gitattributes` and `.gitignore` - ignore these files, they don't affect the script.

 ## Configuration